godwinstewart/lifheader/README.md

 preparing it for inclusion in a LIF disk image using the `lifput` tool that is part of `lifutils`.

-`lifheader` has been built and works on a Linux system.
-It should probably build and run with little to no modification on MacOS.
-It'll probably require some tweaks to build and run on Win32.
+`lifheader` has been built and works on a Linux system using the standard GNU make and gcc tools.
+On MS-Windows it has been built and works using gcc and MinGW64.
+It should build and work fine on MacOS with some limited tweaking (I don't have access to a MacOS system to do the tweaking).

 ## Usage
 ```